Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 Where to buy PS5: Menu

-The PS5 has been out in the wild for weeks now, but there are still plenty of gamers without one thanks to scalpers snatching up thousands of units.
-The good news is that there's another chance to grab one this week, so hopefully, T3's where to buy PS5 guide will help you nab one.
+The PS5 launch has been a bit of a rollercoaster thanks to sheer demand, scalpers running amok, but the good news is that more consoles have rolled out this week, and we hope that T3's where to buy PS5 guide has helped you get your hands on one.

-Best Buy and Sony Direct have released a wave of consoles since the weekend, and now Walmart is lining up a stock drop for tomorrow, December 3, online only.
-Scroll down to find out more details.
+Amazon had a global restock, with the PS5 becoming available across its regional online stores.
+In the US, retailers like Costco, Walmart, and Best Buy released more inventory, while in the UK, stores like Smyths Toys, Argos, Very, and GAME came to the rescue of those looking to get their hands one.

+Don't forget, the PS5 isn't region locked, so some customers are ordering the system from retailers outside of their region to secure one, which is always something you can look into if you start running out of options.

-As always, make sure you've created online accounts with these stores to make the checkout process go as fast and smoothly as possible!
+As always, make sure you've created online accounts where possible to make the checkout process go as fast and smoothly as possible!

-Sony has promised a PS5 restock at retailers before the end of the year, so stay strong and don't give into scalpers online just yet.
+Sony has promised a PS5 restock at retailers before the end of the year, so hopefully there's still more consoles to come as head towards the Christmas shopping season.

+- PS5 Pro: 5 features it needs to leave the Xbox Series X dead and buried

 - PS5 Pro with TWO graphics cards is the death blow Xbox Series X didn't prepare for